The new centre is expected to include:

 There will always be access to a Bayfair Countdown supermarket throughout the development.
 Countdown is open 7am until 10pm, 7 days a week.

 The Countdown on the Harris Street side of the centre closed on Sunday 28th January.
-The Countdown on the Girven Street side of the centre will remain open until the brand new Countdown is built.
+The Countdown on the Girven Road side of the centre will remain open until the brand new Countdown is built.
 On completion, the centre will have one, bigger and better Countdown supermarket.

 Once the brand new Countdown is open, the Countdown on Girven Road will close to make way for United Cinemas!
 Exciting ....